Theodor Quandt: Birth and early military service

 Theodor Quandt was born in Mollaud, Prussia on 22 June 1897.

 He enlisted in the infantry on 4 August 1914, while he was still 17 years old.
 He later served as an artilleryman.
 He was a combatant in the Battle of Tannenberg on the Eastern Front.
 He was switched to the Western Front in early 1916.
 On 1 July, he began aerial service, training as a pilot.
-Once qualified, he was posted to Flieger-Abteilung (Artillerie) (Flier Detachment (Artillery) 270), an artillery direction unit, on 1 January 1917.
-He served with them until transferred to Jagdstaffel 36 (Fighter Squadron 36) on 1 April.
+Once qualified, he was posted to Flieger-Abteilung (Artillerie) (Flier Detachment (Artillery) 270), an artillery direction unit equipped with Rumpler C.IV reconnaissance aircraft and operating in support of the German 3rd Army, on 1 January 1917.
+He served with them until transferred to Jagdstaffel 36 (Fighter Squadron 36) (also known as Jasta 36) on 1 April.
 Rather unusually, he did not undergo fighter training before making the switch.

 World War I flying service

-Quant began his victory roll with Jagdstaffel 36 as a balloon buster, setting a pair of observation balloons on fire on 21 May 1917.
-This string of wins ran until the eighth one, on 8 November 1917, the seventh having been over British aces Arthur Taylor and William Benger.
+Quandt claimed his first victories with Jagdstaffel 36 as a balloon buster, shooting down a pair of observation balloons near Bouvancourt on 21 May 1917.
+The Staffel moved to Flanders for operations against the British in June 1917, and between 11 August and 8 November, Quandt was credited with six more aircraft shot down.

 On 24 December 1917, Quandt was transferred to Jagdstaffel 53 as its commanding officer.
-After almost a ten month lapse, Quant resumed scoring on 27 August 1918 with a double victory.
-His eleventh triumph, on 1 September 1918, was over American ace John Donaldson.
-He then scored four more times in the next three days, and finished the war as a lieutenant.
+On 10 May 1918, he was awarded the Knight's Cross with Swords of the House Order of Hohenzollern.
+On 21 August 1918, Quandt returned to Jasta 36, replacing Harry von Bülow-Bothkamp as commanding officer.
+On 27 August 1918, Quandt shot down two Sopwith Camels, his first victories for almost ten months.
+His eleventh credited shoot down, on 1 September 1918, was over American ace John Donaldson.
+He then shot down four more aircraft in the next three days, but on 17 September, a British air-raid on Jasta 36's airfield at Aniche destroyed several aircraft, and the unit was withdrawn from combat.
+Quandt finished the war as a lieutenant.

 World War II flying service

-Quandt was killed in action while flying a Messerschmitt Bf 109 during the Fall of France in the beginning of World War II.
+In 1936, Quandt joined the Luftwaffe as a reserve officer, and on the outbreak of World War II, was called up to active service, joining Jagdgeschwader 20 (JG 20), and was promoted to Major later that month, before transferring to JG 3.
+Quandt was shot down and killed in action on 6 June 1940 while flying a Messerschmitt Bf 109 during the Battle of France, his aircraft crashing near Envermeu, east of Dieppe.